Gluesticks Blog

 • Cut out ornaments using a cookie cutter.

 • Let the ornaments dry 24-48 hours, turning every 8 hours to allow for even drying.
-You can also dry them in the oven, but I recommend letting them air dry (less chance of cracking).
+You can also dry them in the oven, but I highly recommend letting them air dry (less chance of cracking).

 • Paint ornaments with acrylic paint and let dry.